fsi-hack4autism/hackathon-2024/README.md

 ### Theme 2: Ideas that are leverage innovative and exploratory technology and have a longer time to market

-#### Use case 5: Hololens
+#### Use case 5: Job skill training using Augmented Reality
-#### Objective: Teach basic job skills to people with autism using HoloLens
+#### Objective: Teach basic job skills to people with autism using Augmented Reality
-This use case will focus on the use of HoloLens for teaching job skills to people with Autism, particularly those aging out of the supports provided in the school environment.
+This use case will focus on the use of Augmented Reality for teaching job skills to people with Autism, particularly those aging out of the supports provided in the school environment.
 Unemployment for those with Autism is significant and the supports in the work environment are limited.
-The use case will use HoloLens AR to help with basic job skills by presenting visual cues on how to complete task such as stocking shelves or preparing food.
+The use case will use Unity engine to build Augmented Reality solutions that can be used on platforms like HoloLens to help with basic job skills by presenting visual cues on how to complete task such as stocking shelves or preparing food.
 Additonally, the use case will make use of Gen AI, to manage, evaluate, and provide feedback to the student on how well the skill is being performed.
 It can also be used to generated the slight variants and increasingly complex scenarios to practice and introduce gamification.
 This will also address the issue of scaability - moving away from 1:1 support to a 1:N as an a student becomes an adult.
 #### Scenario